 And while…

-A complete breakdown of what a life insurance medical exam will look like as mentioned in our article What Do Life Insurance Companies Test For?, we do want to mention that insurance companies are going to review a few “vitals” that will generally score lower first thing in the morning.
+A complete breakdown of what a life insurance medical exam will look like, as mentioned in our article What Do Life Insurance Companies Test For?
+We want to say that insurance companies will review a few “vitals” that will generally score lower first thing in the morning.

 - Blood pressure,